VincentPT/jellyfish/README.md

 3. Platform currencies.
 the currencies which use as base currencies to exchange to other cryocurencies.
-For example: USD, BTC, ETH, ... in Bitfinex trading platform.
+For example: USD, BTC, ETH,... in Bitfinex trading platform.

 4. Chart time length.
 The time length which use to display the chart current view.